Electronic resonances in expanding non-neutral ultracold plasma: Acknowledgments

 \section{Acknowledgments}

-The research was supported by the Russian Science Foundation Grant No. 21-72-00011 in the part of processing and analysis of the experiment.
-This work was supported by the Ministry of Science and Higher Education of the Russian Federation (State Assignment No. 075-01129-23- 00).The calculations were performed at the Joint Super-computer Center of the Russian Academy of Sciences.
-This research was also supported computational resources of HPC facilities at HSE University.
+The research was supported by the Russian Science Foundation Grant No. 21-72-00011 in the part of processing and analysis of the experiment and No. 23-72-10031 in the part of large-scale reworked this article within the framework of the new grant.
+This work was supported by the Ministry of Science and Higher Education of the Russian Federation (State Assignment No. 075-01129-23-00) in the part of creating a program code for the numerical solution of a system of two second-order differential equations with complex boundary conditions.
+This research was also supporte by computational resources of HPC facilities at HSE University.